Do you need to talk to someone right now? Do you feel alone and lost?

 Noticing why you’re hesitant to open up may help you figure out a better way to reach out for someone to talk to.

 The first struggle is finding someone to talk to.
 Once you’ve made a connection, it still may feel strange talking about depression and loneliness with someone you know.

 While no friend will have all the answers, they’re likely to at least validate your feelings.
-If you’re still feeling apprehensive, start small by expressing your feelings broadly: you’ve had a rough day, or you’re scared for the future.
+If you still feel apprehensive but need to talk to someone, start small by expressing your feelings broadly: you’ve had a rough day, or you’re scared for the future.
 When you feel more comfortable, you can bring in more details and talk about the more difficult feelings, too.